-- An underground line is damaged every three minutes nationwide and nearly 1,300 damages are reported to Georgia 811 each month. - Damage to underground lines can result in service interruptions, costly repair bills and fines. - Hitting a line can also cause serious harm to the digger and other individuals.
+- 16.4% of damages reported to Georgia 811 had no prior locate request. - Damage to underground lines can result in service interruptions, costly repair bills and fines. - Hitting a line can also cause serious harm to the digger and other individuals.